 Generic Name: Terbutaline sulfate

-Terbutaline sulfate has not been approved and should not be used for prolonged tocolysis (beyond 48-72 hours).
+Terbutaline Sulfate has not been approved for and should not be used for prolonged tocolysis (beyond 48 to 72 hours).
 In particular, Terbutaline sulfate should not be used for maintenance tocolysis in the outpatient or home setting.
 Serious adverse reactions, including death, have been reported after administration of Terbutaline sulfate to pregnant women.
 In the mother, these adverse reactions include increased heart rate, transient hyperglycemia, hypokalemia, cardiac arrhythmias, pulmonary edema and myocardial ischemia.
-Increased fetal heart rate and neonatal hypoglycemia may occur as a result of maternal administration (see CONTRAINDICATIONS: Prolonged Tocolysis).
+Increased fetal heart rate and neonatal hypoglycemia may occur as a result of maternal administration [see CONTRAINDICATIONS, Prolonged Tocolysis].

 The pharmacologic effects of beta-adrenergic agonists, including Terbutaline, are at least in part attributable to stimulation through beta-adrenergic receptors of intracellular adenyl cyclase, the enzyme which catalyzes the conversion of adenosine triphosphate (ATP) to cyclic 3',5'-adenosine monophosphate (cAMP).
 Increased cAMP levels are associated with relaxation of bronchial smooth muscle and inhibition of release of mediators of immediate hypersensitivity from cells, especially from mast cells.